Mesonacis: Etymology

-M. vermontanus is named after the State of Vermont, where it was collected.
+Mesonacis vermontanus is named after the State of Vermont, where it was collected.

-M. bonnensis is called after the Bonne Bay, Newfoundland, where the species is found.
+Mesonacis bonnensis is called after the Bonne Bay, Newfoundland, where the species is found.

-M. eagerensis refers to the Eager Formation, British Columbia, in which it occurs.
+Mesonacis eagerensis refers to the Eager Formation, British Columbia, in which it occurs.

-M. hamoculus is derived from the Latin hamus, meaning hooked, and oculus, meaning eye.
+Mesonacis hamoculus is derived from the Latin hamus, meaning hooked, and oculus, meaning eye.

 Distribution

-M. vermontanus occurs in the middle Upper Olenellus-zone of Vermont (Parker Slate, Georgia).
+Mesonacis vermontanus occurs in the middle Upper Olenellus-zone of Vermont (Parker Slate, Georgia).

-M. bonnensis has been found in the Olenellus-zone of Newfoundland, Canada (Forteau Formation, East shore of the Bonne Bay East Arm).
+Mesonacis bonnensis has been found in the Olenellus-zone of Newfoundland, Canada (Forteau Formation, East shore of the Bonne Bay East Arm).

-M. cylindricus was collected in the Upper Olenellus-zone of California (Eagle Mountain Shale, Carrara Formation, Grapeville Mountains, White/Inyo Mountains, South end of the Marble Mountains, and in San Bernardino County).
+Mesonacis cylindricus was collected in the Upper Olenellus-zone of California (Eagle Mountain Shale, Carrara Formation, Grapeville Mountains, White/Inyo Mountains, South end of the Marble Mountains, and in San Bernardino County).

-M. eagerensis is present in the Olenellus-zone of British Columbia, Canada (Eager Formation, just South of the Fort Steel-St. Eugene Mission road, 6 miles North-East of Cranbrook).
+Mesonacis eagerensis is present in the Olenellus-zone of British Columbia, Canada (Eager Formation, just South of the Fort Steel-St. Eugene Mission road, 6 miles North-East of Cranbrook).

-M. fremonti was excavated in California from the Olenellus-zone (Pyramid Shale Member, Carrara Formation, Funeral Mountains, Resting Spring Range, and Salt Spring Hills), the Lower Olenellus-zone (Upper Poleta and lower Harkless Formations) and the Upper Olenellus-zone (middle part of the Latham Shale, at the Southern end of the Marble Mountains; Latham Shale, Marble Mountains, ½ mile East of Cadiz; the Mohave Desert portion of San Bernardino County; the Mule Spring Limestone, White/Inyo Mountains region), and in Nevada (arenaceous shales at the summit of Prospect Mountain, Eureka County).
+Mesonacis fremonti was excavated in California from the Olenellus-zone (Pyramid Shale Member, Carrara Formation, Funeral Mountains, Resting Spring Range, and Salt Spring Hills), the Lower Olenellus-zone (Upper Poleta and lower Harkless Formations) and the Upper Olenellus-zone (middle part of the Latham Shale, at the Southern end of the Marble Mountains; Latham Shale, Marble Mountains, ½ mile East of Cadiz; the Mohave Desert portion of San Bernardino County; the Mule Spring Limestone, White/Inyo Mountains region), and in Nevada (arenaceous shales at the summit of Prospect Mountain, Eureka County).

-M. hamoculus occurs in the Olenellus-zone of Scotland (Loch Awe).
+Mesonacis hamoculus occurs in the Olenellus-zone of Scotland (Loch Awe).